FrankLef/cookiecutter-dsci/README.md

 * run `poetry shell` to open the poetry shell and avoid having to always add `poetry run`in front of all commands and

+    poetry shell

-* run `poetry update` so that the `poetry.lock` file will be created and the virtual environment updated with the right packages and versions.
+* run `poetry update` so that the `poetry.lock` file will be created and the virtual environment updated with the right packages and versions, and run `poetry show` to verify if there are inconsistencies.

-This is all encodedd in the `Makefile` so lets use it

-    make poetry_start
+    make poetry_update

-It is a good idea to check poetry with `show`, it will raise an eror if there is any inconsistency.

-    poetry show

 Sometimes, especially when reusing a folder that had been used as a project before, the old environment is still used.
+To see the environment curently opened by `poetry` use this

+    poetry env list

-To delete it use this command
+To delete the old environment use this command

     poetry env remove <python>

-run `poetry update` so that the `poetry.lock` file will be created and the virtual environment updated with the right packages and versions.

 ### Step 4 Setup the new `.git`